-- 1. The SDP can be upgraded without downtime when this script is used, - i.e. when the SDP version is 2020.1 or later. - 2.
-Upgrade SDP on all machines, in any order, before upgrading p4d and other Helix binaries.

-== Acquiring the SDP Package ==
+- 1. The SDP can be upgraded without downtime when this script is used, i.e. when the SDP version is 2020.1 or later. - 2.
+Upgrade SDP on all machines, in any order, before upgrading p4d and other Helix binaries. - == Acquiring the SDP Package ==

 This script is part of the SDP package (tarball).
 It must be run from an extracted tarball directory.
-Acquiring the SDP tarball is a manual operation.
+Acquiring the SDP tarball manually operation

-The SDP tarball must be extracted such that the 'sdp' directory appears as <HxDepots>/downloads/new/sdp, where <HxDepots> defaults to /hxdepots.
-To determine the value for <HxDepots> at your site you can run the following:
+The SDP tarball must be extracted such that the 'sdp' directory appears as <HxDepots>/downloads/new/sdp, where is <HxDepots> defaults to /hxdepots.
+To